The Danube River: The Backbone of Central Europe

 Settlement Along the River

-Archaeological evidence reveals a pattern of continuous habitation along the Danube from the Neolithic period onward.
+Archaeological evidence reveals continuous habitation along the Danube from the Neolithic period onward.
 Early farming communities of the Linear Pottery culture (c.
-5500 BCE) established villages on river terraces.
-By the Bronze Age, fortified settlements appeared on strategic elevations overlooking the river.
-The Iron Age saw the rise of larger proto-urban centers, such as the Celtic oppida at Heuneburg and Manching, though these were not directly on the Danube, they dominated key riverine trade routes.
-The river’s course defined natural boundaries and created distinct ecological zones—from the Alpine foothills in the west to the flat Pannonian Basin and the steep gorges of the Iron Gates in the east.
-Each zone demanded different adaptive strategies, leading to diverse economic and political systems.
+5500 BCE) established villages on river terraces, taking advantage of fertile lands and fresh water.
+By the Bronze Age, fortified settlements appeared on strategic elevations overlooking the river, designed to control trade routes and defend against rival groups.
+The Iron Age witnessed the rise of larger proto-urban centers, such as the Celtic oppida at Heuneburg and Manching.
+Although not directly on the Danube, these centers dominated key riverine trade routes, underscoring the river’s role in regional connectivity.

 Early Governance: From Tribal Confederations to Chiefdoms